 Stakeholders and members of the public are welcome to submit informal written comments to contactOPSB@puco.ohio.gov.
 This list of questions may be helpful in guiding your comments.
 To date, the OPSB has received informal written comments from the following stakeholders:

 After carefully considering stakeholder feedback, the OPSB will open a rulemaking docket.
-The OPSB will schedule public workshops to provide an opportunity for interested Ohioans to offer direct input.
-These workshops will be transcribed by a court reporter, and the transcripts will be filed in the rulemaking docket.
+The OPSB will schedule a public workshop to provide an opportunity for interested Ohioans to offer direct input.

 Formal comment period

-Following the completion of the public workshops, the OPSB will issue draft rules, taking into account the input received.
+Following the public workshop, the OPSB will issue draft rules, taking into account the input received.
 Stakeholders and the public will then have an opportunity to file formal written comments regarding the draft rules.
 The comment period will be established in a procedural entry.
 Once all comments and replies have been considered, the OPSB will issue an order approving final rules and directing the rules to be filed with Ohio Legislature’s Joint Committee on Agency Rule Review (JCARR).

 Once new rules or changes to existing rules are approved by the OPSB, the proposed rules are filed for JCARR review.
 JCARR reviews proposed new, amended, and rescinded rules to ensure that: